A Dog and A Pig

-In short, these false teachers, motivated by greed, are secretly introducing strange opinions, with well-crafted words, in order to use the people of God for their own personal gain.
-And in addition to this, because of them, “the way of truth shall be evil spoken of”.
+In short, these false teachers, motivated by greed, are secretly introducing their own strange opinions, with well-crafted words, in order to use the people of God for their own personal gain.
+And in addition to this, because of them, “the way of truth shall be evil spoken of.”
 Because they profess to be numbered among the true believers, the Way of Truth is blasphemed.
 Does any of this sound familiar?
-This is a prophetic utterance concerning the so-called, Prosperity Gospel.
-Or at least those who use this prosperity teaching to milk the people of God, in order to line their own pockets.
+This is a prophetic utterance fulfilled in any generation which has false brethren seeking to use God's people for personal gain.
+In our own day, this fits the so called, Prosperity Gospel, like a glove.
+This prosperity teaching seeks to milk the people of God, in order to line their own pockets.
 Peter says that these are, denying the Lord that bought them, and bring swift destruction upon themselves.

 A dog turns to its own vomit because it is in its nature.
 A pig wallows in the mire, because it is in its nature.
 Peter is pointing to the fact that these men, who teach things contrary to the Words and Spirit of Jesus, were never changed in their nature.
 They had always been a dog and always a pig.
 You can teach a dog tricks, but he is still a dog and will turn to his own vomit.
 You can dress and clean up a pig, but it will always head for the wallow.
 Why?
 Because it is in their nature.